matrix-org/sydent/docs/casefold_migration.md

 which could each be associated with a different Matrix user ID.

-With [MSC2265](https://github.com/matrix-org/matrix-doc/pull/2265), the Matrix specification was updated to consider emails without any case sensitivity (so the two addresses mentioned in the previous paragraph would be considered as being one and the same).
+With [MSC2265](https://github.com/matrix-org/matrix-doc/pull/2265), the Matrix specification was updated so that email addresses are considered without any case sensitivity (so the two addresses mentioned in the previous paragraph would be considered as being one and the same).